-Vietnam’s coastal plain stretches 638 miles in a narrow arch from Vinh (in the former Democratic Republic of Vietnam (North Vietnam)) to Phan Thiet (in the former Republic of Vietnam (South Vietnam)).
+Vietnam’s coastal plain stretches 638 miles in a narrow arch from Vinh (in the former North Vietnam) to Phan Thiet (in the former South Vietnam).
 It is bordered on the east by the blue waters of the South China Sea, or what the Vietnamese refer to as the East Sea, and on the west by the imposing mountains of the Central Highlands.
 In its narrowest reaches in northern Binh Dinh Province, the coastal plain is less than a mile wide.

 The coastal plain possesses a diverse number of environments.
-In Quang Tri Province, (which sits south of what had once been the DMZ) gleaming white sand dunes lie just inland from the sea.
-Here, stunted trees and scrub brush grow out of the poor, sandy soil.
-Near Quang Tri City, hundreds of gray, rain-streaked burial crypts stand atop the undulating dunes, a testament to the ferociousness of the fighting in this area during the years of the American War.
+In Quang Tri Province, immediately south of what had once been the Demilitarized Zone, gleaming white sand dunes extend inland from the sea.
+Here, mile upon mile of stunted trees and scrub brush grow out of the poor, sandy soil.
+Near Quang Tri City, hundreds of gray, weather-beaten burial crypts stand atop the undulating dunes, a testament to the ferociousness of the fighting in this area during the years of the Vietnam War.

 Further south, near Phan Thiet, the land becomes dry and barren.
 The coastal plain through this section lies in the rain shadow of the Central Highlands, which means the region doesn’t receive the rainfall necessary for rice cultivation.
-As a result, the people have turned away from the land and toward the sea for their livelihood.
+As a result, the people have turned away from the land and towards the sea for their livelihood.
 In the harbor at Phan Thiet, dozens of anchored fishing vessels signify the chief occupation of the inhabitants.
-The vessels range in size from large ocean-going trawlers to small round reed boats.
+The vessels range in size from large ocean-going trawlers to small, round, reed boats.
 The size of the boats suggests the type of water fished by their owners.
-The round lacquered boats, which resemble the bullboats employed by the Mandan on the Upper Missouri in the nineteenth century, are used in shallow inlets, estuaries, and along the ocean fringe.
+The round vessels, which resemble the bullboats employed by the Mandan on the Upper Missouri in the nineteenth century, are used in shallow inlets, estuaries, and along the coastal fringe.
 The bigger trawlers fish the deep waters further offshore.

-In the Mekong Delta, villages stand on the elevated lands next to dredged waterways or atop the high natural bank lines of rivers.
-Along the coastal plain, villages exist more haphazardly across the landscape.
-Villages can be found at the mouths of rivers (such as at Hoi An), on the edge of ecologically-rich seaside estuaries, astride ancient mammalian trails, or atop the high, natural banks adjacent to rivers and streams.
-Unlike in the delta, where the number of suitable village sites is severely restricted by the available elevated land, in the coastal plain village sites are more dispersed across the countryside.
+In the Mekong Delta, villages are located on the old slurry piles found next to dredged waterways or they sit atop the high natural bank lines of rivers.
+But along the coastal plain, settlement patterns are more haphazard.
+Some villages are situated at the mouths of rivers, some have been built next to shallow estuaries, and others lie astride ancient trails.
+Unlike in the delta, where the number of suitable village sites is restricted by the availability of dry land, in the coastal plain there are fewer geographical or environmental limitations on the location of villages.

 In the 1960s and 1970s, the coastal plain was not as densely populated as the Mekong Delta, but it did have more people than the plateau country of the Central Highlands.
-In 1970, the average population density in the southernmost districts of Binh Dinh Province stood at 520 people per square mile.
-Another heavily populated rural district surrounded the imperial city of Hue.
+In 1970, the average population density in the coastal districts of Binh Dinh Province stood at 520 people per square mile.
+Another heavily populated coastal district surrounded the imperial city of Hue.

 Major urban centers in the coastal plain can be found at Hue, Danang, Qui Nhon, Tuy Hoa, and Nha Trang.
-These cities serve as market centers for the paddy country on their environs.
-In the 1960s, Danang was South Vietnam’s second most populous city, second only to Saigon.
+These cities serve as market centers for the paddy lands on their environs.
+In the 1960s, Danang was South Vietnam’s second most populous city.
+Only Saigon had more people.
 Prior to the American military build-up in 1965, Danang, Qui Nhon, and Nha Trang represented three of South Vietnam’s busiest ports.
 After 1965, the U.S. added to the coastal plain’s list of seaports by constructing modern facilities at Cam Ranh Bay and Chu Lai.

 During the French colonial era, engineers laid down a railroad the length of the coastal plain, linking Hanoi to Saigon.
-Colonial Route (RC) 1 paralleled the railroad line.
-The French also built highways connecting the coastal port cities with the interior.
-RC 11 linked Nha Trang to Da Lat via Phan Rang, RC 19 connected Qui Nhon to Pleiku, and RC 9 tied Danang with Laos via Hue and Quang Tri City.
-The French roads into the interior carried the wealth of the Central Highlands and lowland plains to the coast for export to France; a case in point – the coffee grown on French-owned plantations around Pleiku traveled down RC 19 to Qui Nhon.
-From there, longshoremen packed the coffee on board ocean-going freighters for shipment to the home country or another colonial possession within the French empire.
-Vietnam’s system of roads and ports clearly indicated France’s exploitative intent.
-French geographical constructs pulled the wealth from Indochina’s interior to the coast for shipment overseas.
+Colonial Route (RC) 1 paralleled the rail line.
+The French also built highways connecting the coastal port cities with interior towns.
+Colonial Route 11 linked Nha Trang to Da Lat via Phan Rang, RC 19 connected Qui Nhon to Pleiku, and RC 9 tied Danang with Laos via Hue and Quang Tri City.
+The French roads into the interior carried the wealth of the Central Highlands and coastal plain to the region’s seaports for export to markets around the world.
+For instance, the coffee grown on French-owned plantations around Pleiku traveled down RC 19 to Qui Nhon.
+Once there, longshoremen packed the coffee on board ocean-going freighters for shipment to the home country or to another colonial possession within the French empire.

 A number of east-flowing rivers, which drain down from the Central Highlands, divide the coastal plain.
-Several of these rivers experience regular flooding along their lower reaches during the Northeast Monsoon.
-The Ben Hai, Cua Viet, and Perfume rivers are all known to flood along their low-lying deltas.
+Several of these rivers experience regular flooding along their lower reaches during the Northeast Monsoon, including the Ben Hai, Cua Viet, and Perfume.